-- Behaviour or communication (in person, print, or online) that discriminates based on race, colour, ancestry, place of origin, religion, marital status, family status, physical or mental disability, sex or sexual orientation (prohibited grounds set out in the BC Human Rights Code).
-Racism will not be tolerated in our school. - Physical aggression or violence - Offensive language, actions or behaviours - Actions/objects that put oneself or others in danger - Willful damage/disrespect for property and/or the environment - Encouraging or pressuring others to engage in unexpected behaviours - Spreading gossip or rumours - Bullying, harassment, intimidation, exclusion
+- Students shall not discriminate against others on the basis of the race, religion, colour, ancestry, place of origin, marital status, family status, age, sex or sexual orientation, gender identity/expression, or physical or mental disability, or for any other reason set out in the Human Rights Code of British Columbia, nor shall a student publish or display anything that would indicate an intention to discriminate against another, or expose them to contempt or ridicule, on the basis of any such grounds. - Racism will not be tolerated in our school. - Physical aggression or violence - Offensive language, actions or behaviours - Actions/objects that put oneself or others in danger - Willful damage/disrespect for property and/or the environment - Encouraging or pressuring others to engage in unexpected behaviours - Spreading gossip or rumours - Bullying, harassment, intimidation, exclusion